Call for original compositions 2023

 Submissions should be emailed to music.director@graingerwindsymphony.asn.au.

-The selection panel will meet to discuss and determine which submissions will be selected for performance.
 All applicants will receive brief feedback on their submissions.
 Successful applicants may be required to make minor changes to facilitate the performance or rehearsal needs of GWS and should expect to meet with the Music Director to discuss their work.

-The second and final deadline for those works selected for performance is Friday, 21st April 2023 for the submission of the final version of the works.
+The second and final deadline for those works selected for performance is 6th March 2025 for the submission of the final version of the works.
 Composers to provide:

 Questions should be directed to Music Director Roland Yeung: m: 0432 445 577; e: music.director@graingerwindsymphony.asn.au.